SeldonIO/seldon-core/components/outlier-detection/mahalanobis/README.md

 ## Implementation

-The algorithm is implemented in the ```OutlierMahalanobis``` class and a detailed explanation of the implementation and usage of the algorithm to spot anomalies can be found in the [mahalanobis doc](./doc.ipynb).
+The algorithm is implemented in the ```CoreOutlierMahalanobis``` class and a detailed explanation of the implementation and usage of the algorithm to spot anomalies can be found in the [mahalanobis doc](./doc.ipynb).

 ## Running on Seldon